Faculty & Staff Physicians

 Tell us about the Advanced Heart Failure (AHF) group and what the fellows get to see while on the rotation.
 Our AHF program includes a combination of interventional heart failure and advanced heart failure physicians, so our fellows get a well-rounded approach.

-• Our program is the only adult center in Houston to be distinguished by ELSO as a platinum-level center of excellence.
-Since we are a very busy shock center, our trainees will have a lot of exposure to cardiogenic shock, mechanical circulatory support, and cardiology critical care in our intensive care unit.
+- Our program is the only adult center in Houston to be recognized by ELSO as a platinum-level center of excellence, reflecting our commitment to high quality care in extracorporeal life support.
+As a high-volume shock center, our fellows gain extensive hands-on experience in cardiogenic shock, mechanical circulatory support, and cardiology critical care in our dedicated ICU.

 What do you see are some strengths of the fellowship program?

-• A great blend of interventional heart failure and advanced heart failure physicians, thus multidimensional teaching
+- Our faculty has a unique blend of interventional heart failure and advanced heart failure physicians, offering trainees a rich, multidimensional learning environment.

-• Hemodynamics teaching in the cardiac catheterization Lab, ICU, and during lectures
+- Emphasis on hands-on hemodynamics teaching in the cardiac catheterization lab, ICU, and during dedicated sessions.

-• We have specialized pulmonary hypertension, cardiac amyloidosis, and cardiac sarcoidosis program.
+- We offer dedicated programs in pulmonary hypertension, Cardiac amyloidosis, HCM and cardiac sarcoidosis program.

 What do you like or favorite things to do in Houston?
-Houston is multicultural, so I enjoy trying different cuisines.
-Also, as someone who loves to travel, the city has excellent connectivity to various national and international destinations.
+Houston’s rich multicultural environment allows me to explore a wide variety of global cuisines, which I truly enjoy.
+As someone who loves to travel, I also appreciate the city’s excellent connectivity to both national and international destinations.

 Konstantinos Charitakis, MD